 2017 Fall Concert Season, September 1 through October 22/fivecol_four_last]

 Summer: Thursday Family Movie Nights at 8 p.m., concerts on Friday, Saturday and Sunday at 8 p.m.
-Concerts after July 3 are at 8:30 p.m.
+Concerts and movies after July 3 are at 8:30 p.m.
 Fall: Friday, Saturday and Sunday at 8 p.m.

 There are more than 1,000 parking spaces available in lots surrounding the Levitt Pavilion and the nearby UTA College Park parking garage.
 A detailed parking map is available on the website